dp119/py_repo/docker.md

  Usage

  	Decoupling container from storage.
 On deleting containers, volumes does not delete.

- 	Share and attach same volume among different containers
+ 	Share and attach same volume among different containers.

 # <h2> Can same volume be attached to different containers at the same time?
 If yes how is file read/write lock is achieved?